Chama lazarus

 Chama lazarus, common name the Lazarus jewel box, is a species of cemented saltwater clam, a marine bivalve mollusc in the family Chamidae, the jewel boxes.

 Description

 Chama lazarus has a shell that usually grows to about 75 mm, with a maximum length of 140 mm.
-The outer surface of the shell is reddish or pale brown, and shows long, branched, leaf-like spines.
+The outer surface of the shell is whitish, reddish or pale brown, and shows long, branched, leaf-like spines.